 Mercedes has been in Alabama since 1997

 Twenty years ago, the Mercedes M-Class rolled off the production line in Vance, Alabama.
-Four thousand employees have created the Mercedes-Benz GLE-Class, GLS-Class, and the C-Class.
+Four thousand employees have created the Mercedes-Benz GLE-Class, GLS-Class, and C-Class.

 Honda has been in Alabama since 2001